open-sauced-craftwork/browser-extension/README.md

 ### Why participate in an Octernship with OpenSauced

-Brian Douglas is the founder and CEO of Open Sauced where he works on increasing the knowledge and insights of open-source communities.
+[Brian Douglas](https://github.com/bdougie), your lead, is the founder and CEO of Open Sauced where he works on increasing the knowledge and insights of open-source communities.
 In the past he’s lead Developer Advocacy at GitHub by fostering a community of early adopters through content creation showcasing the newest Github features.

 Brian has a passion for open-source and loves mentoring new contributors through Open Sauced, the platform that empowers the best developers to work in open-source.
 He has mentored countless devs into their first or next role as an engineers.

+Today OpenSauced is a small team of 5 mostly engineers, that are working on the goal of turning open source into opportunity.

 ### Octernship role description